paulboivin/Japan-Corporate-Governance-Analysis/README.md

 ## Executive Summary

-This project presents a 24-year quantitative analysis of Japan's corporate governance reform program and its measurable impact on corporate capital allocation behavior, equity market performance, and macroeconomic outcomes, produced as a research analytics
+This project presents a 24 year quantitative analysis of Japan's corporate governance reform program and its measurable impact on corporate capital allocation behavior, equity market performance, and macroeconomic outcomes, produced as a research analytics